yxlin/commotions/inst/docs/tutorial/P1KL.rst

-This step may take a long while.
-Use R.exe CMD BATCH to run it on a server.
+Although the double loops may not take too long to run, if one use a good PC.
+It is not a bad idea to use R.exe CMD BATCH.

 ::

     "path to your R bin\bin\R.exe" CMD BATCH path2yourscipt\test_P1KL.R &